bartha611/Cash-Register-FCC/README.md

 # Cash-Register-FCC

 Script that determines the amount of change needed given price of purchase, payment, and register contents in a 2D array.<br>
-Example of array:
-Example cash-in-drawer array:<br>
+Example of register cash array:<br>
 [["PENNY", 1.01],<br>
 ["NICKEL", 2.05],<br>
 ["DIME", 3.1],<br>